xplato/sharkfin/README.md

 All data is stored locally in a SQLite database (via [GRDB](https://github.com/groue/GRDB.swift)) with tables for directories, indexed files, embeddings (stored as raw float blobs), and index job status.
 Thumbnails are stored as JPEG/PNG files on disk, content-addressed by hash to avoid duplicates.

+## Search Quality

+Generally, I've found the results to be pretty good—sometimes surprisingly so (see the "woman as a flamingo" example above).
+However, in other cases the results are quite strange.
+Here's an example:

+[image 1]

+It's returning rather abstract vectors.
+While I don't necessarily have any images of an ostensible airplane plilot, I do have images that are quite close to that, both in terms of implicit meaning and explicit text.

+[image 2]

+or, also

+[image 3]

+Improving the quality of search results is, of course, a priority moving forward.

 ## Developing

 ### Prerequisites